NicBritz/Starcraft-Creations/README.md

 **About section**

 When I created the 'About Us' section, I made use of Bootstrap's card component.
 This helped to structure the content neatly and in an organized way.
-I tried to kep this as simple and informative as possible with some visual styling to that is as aesthetically pleasing as possible.
+I tried to keep this as simple and informative as possible with some visual styling to that is is aesthetically pleasing.

 **Services Section**

 I tried to make this part of the site as informative as possible to the services the company would offer also allowing for the user to be able to request a quote at any point on the page.
+This also has some big pictures to give potential customers a visual representation of the type of product you could expect.

 **Testimonials**

-I wanted to incorporate a testimonials section on the site so that first time customers could have an ide of the kind of service they could expect from a company like Starcraft Creations.
+I wanted to incorporate a testimonials section on the site so that first-time customers could have an idea of the kind of service they could expect from a company like Starcraft Creations.

 **Team**

-The team section was a late addition to give the side a more personal feel.
+The team section was a late addition to give the website a more personal feel.
 I created the elements in this section to be round as I did not want to site to be too 'square'.
+I added some names and titles so that customers could feel like they know the team.

 **Contact**

 The contact page offers a map to the company and a simple form to get In touch in case you have any queries, you will also find the company address here.
+I have also created a popup modal for this that indicates that submission was successful although this is just a visual thing at the moment.

 **Footer**

-Finally the footer gives you a link to instantly create an email to the company as well as links to the various social media platforms.
+The footer gives you a link to instantly create an email to the company and it will fill in the subject with some default text. there are also links to the various social media platforms in the footer all of which have some visual changes when hovered over.
+I have also made it so that external links open in a separate tab to keep users on the website using target="_blank".

 **modals**

-There is a quote modal that is set for you to create a request for a quote, this have a modal linked that will display that your request is successful so that you are able to see that something has happened once you hit the submit button.
+There is a quote modal that is set for you to create a request for a quote, this has a modal linked that will display that your request is successful so that you are able to see that something has happened once you hit the submit button.
+There are dropdown lists and required fields here to make sure the user inputs valid information.

-###Features left to implement
+### Features left to implement

-It would be good to get some javascript running ont the site, that way i can add some more things like doing something with the data that the user enters into the forms.
-I would also add a privacy pollicy at that stage.
-Anouther thing i would like to implement Is possibly some animation to the site, for instance to the testimonials scrolling through them or something like that.
+It would be good to get some JavaScript running on the website, that way I can add some more things like doing something with the data that the user enters into the forms.
+Another feature I would like to implement is possibly some animation to the site, for instance to the testimonials scrolling through them or something like that.
 <!-- Top -->

 <div align="center">